Twsouza/user-transactions-api/README.md

 To simulate the production environment, run `make run` and will spin up the containers (server application and database) and run the application.

 The `Dockerfile` is already configured to build the application for production environment and run it (it's 28MB).

+## Documentation

+To provide a better understanding of the API, the documentation was created using Postman and is live on https://documenter.getpostman.com/view/2433332/2s9YeD8YrB.
+Also the Postman collection is available on the root of the project.